jackmcc08/boris-bike-alec-jack/README.md

 Update (end Wednesday): Max and I got to end of challenge 13.

-To do: Thursday - Alec and Jack pair programming on this from challenge 14 onwards
+Update (end Thursday) - Alec and Jack got to a third-way through challenge 18.